 Hangin' Tree Special Breeding

 Dillon was produced from a line bred Hangin' Tree cross of Hangin' Tree Spook x Hangin' Tree Rojo.
 Even though Dillon does not carry the Hangin' Tree name, make no mistake about it, he is full-on, undiluted Gary Ericsson Hangin' Tree genetics.
-This golden cross of brother-sister was done four times by Gary Ericcson and Davene Finkbeiner.
-This breeding produced some of the best Hangin' Tree farm/ranch dogs ever produced by Gary and was the reason why it was repeated four times.
+This golden cross of brother-sister was done four times.
+This breeding produced some of the best Hangin' Tree farm/ranch dogs ever produced by Gary's line and is the reason why it was repeated four times.
 This cross was particularly known for producing top-notch males.
 Most of the offspring from these crosses were placed on working ranches and not trialed.
 In total, there were 24 dogs registered (14 males / 10 females) from this cross.
 A well know dog from this cross was HOF WTCH Hangin' Tree Dude PATDcs RD RTDcs (Dude Pictures).
 Dude went on to sire 23 WTCHs, with 10 of them earning HOF status.
 The dogs produced from these litters where characterized as being highly instinctive, tough, and mentally and physically built to work livestock with no quit.

 In the early 1990's Catherine Hollings (High Plains Australian Shepherds) was researching working breeds for her operation and saw an ad in Western Horsemen magazine for Davene Peter's Hangin; Tree bred dogs.
 Ultimately she purchased a female named Peters Ranch Kali (Hangin' Tree Black Bear x Hangin' Tree Cinnamon Teal).
 With the goal of having a litter or two, she wanted a male too.
 Both Gary Ericsson and Davene spoke highly of the pups from the Hangin' Tree Spook x Hangin' Tree Rojo cross and their working ability.
 At that time, from the first cross, Joni Swanke had a red merle male named Dude that was doing very well.